 M. Jean Bolikango, Minister of National Defence and Information in the Ileo Government, was presented?

-M. Jean Bolikango, Minister of National Defence and Information in the Ileo Government, was presented with a snake (symbol of power) when he arrived to address a large-scale meeting of members of the Bangala tribe in Leopoldville, Congo Republic, Jan 15.
+Background: M. Jean Bolikango, Minister of National Defence and Information in the Ileo Government, was presented with a snake (symbol of power) when he arrived to address a large-scale meeting of members of the Bangala tribe in Leopoldville, Congo Republic, Jan 15.

 This was something of a political re-emergence for 52-year old M. Bolikango.
 The first Congolese to hold high office under the pre-independence Belgian administration, he has managed to remain in the background during the present political turbulence.
 Now, as a leader of the P.U.N.A. party - comprised of Bangala tribesmen - he made an impassioned appeal for unity and charity.